IKIM-Essen/ClusterDocs/docs/conda.md

 The suggestion of executing `conda init` **does not apply to Slurm**.
 Instead, an environment can be activated with one of the following methods:

-- Execute `conda activate` while logged into the submission node, then submit the job:
+- Execute `conda activate` while logged into a submission node, then submit the job:

   ```sh
   $ conda activate myenv